Exploring instability & change in a range of materials.

 Biography

-A born and raised Minnesotan now living in Pennsylvania, Danielle Callahan appreciates adaptability.
+A born and raised Minnesotan living in Pennsylvania, Danielle Callahan appreciates adaptability.
 She earned a BFA in Studio Arts from the University of Minnesota’s Minneapolis campus, with a concentration in painting and drawing.
-Mixed media work has always compelled her.
-Decades caring for infants and toddlers further informed her engagement with a variety of materials.
-Post graduation, Callahan initiated a foray into glass sculpture, then segued to wood fired ceramics thanks to a Jerome Foundation / St. John’s Pottery Fellowship.
-Danielle recently completed the ABCC, a program focused on contemporary conceptual ceramics created by A-B Projects.
+Playing with varied materials and modes of making is innate to her, deeply informed and buoyed by decades caring for infants and toddlers.
+Years after graduation, Callahan made a foray into glass sculpture, then segued to wood fired ceramics thanks to a Jerome Foundation / St. John’s Pottery Fellowship.
+Danielle recently completed the ABCC, a contemporary conceptual ceramics program, created by A-B Projects.

 Process appreciative sculptures, paintings & prints.